 Brooklyn Boulders, 575 Degraw Street near Third Street

-Hunt through the nooks and crannies of this awesome rock climbing gym for eggs filled with pennies that are redeemable on site for candy.
-Or skip the sweets and add to that college fund.
+Hunt through the nooks and crannies of this awesome rock climbing gym for eggs and redeem them for prizes.
+The most athletic egg hunt out there!

 Brooklyn Heights Spring Egg Hunt – Brooklyn Heights

 Saturday, April 19 at 10am